Dialogue System

 BusMethod / EventPurpose

-DialogueSequencerRequestBusStartDialogueBySequenceBegins playback of a given sequence object.
+DialogueSequencerRequestBusStartDialogueBySequenceBegins playback of a sequence object directly.

-DialogueSequencerNotificationBusOnDialogueTextBeginFires when a TextNodeData begins — carries speaker and text data.
+DialogueSequencerNotificationBusOnDialogueTextBeginFires when a Text node executes — carries speaker and text data.

-DialogueSequencerNotificationBusOnDialogueSequenceCompleteFires when the sequence reaches its end node.
+DialogueSequencerNotificationBusOnDialogueSequenceCompleteFires when the sequence reaches its End node.

 Localization